-Around 1975, Cynthia began researching her father’s paternal lineage.
-She and her sisters took yearly trips to NY, visiting courthouses, city halls, historical societies, churches, and cemeteries.
+Around 1975, Cynthia began researching her father’s paternal lineage by taking yearly trips to NY with her sisters, visiting courthouses, city halls, historical societies, churches, and cemeteries.
 She also did research at local genealogical libraries and gathered information from many correspondents.
 She amassed so much data on the Bradt/Brott family lines that she wrote a nearly 800-page reference book following the descendants of two Bradt brothers who arrived in America in 1637.
-She was also instrumental in bringing about the first of many Bradt Family Reunions.
+She also researched Frank’s Swiss-Italian ancestors and wrote a small booklet about them.

-Cynthia and Frank returned to CA in 1982, settling first in Fremont for 15 years.
-During this time, she volunteered at the California Academy of Sciences in San Francisco in the Conchology Department and worked as a docent at the Oakland Museum.
+Cynthia and Frank moved to Fremont, CA in 1982, and she became a volunteer at both the California Academy of Sciences in San Francisco and the Oakland Museum.
 In 1997, they moved to The Terraces of Los Gatos, where Cynthia served on committees, managed the gift shop for eight years, joined a walking group, and enjoyed the many activities and outings available to residents.
 She also became an enthusiastic bird watcher, thanks in great part to the proximity of Los Gatos Birdwatcher and their organized excursions.
 Cynthia continued to enjoy the birds that frequented her seed feeder and hummingbird feeder until she moved from her independent apartment to an assisted living studio in early 2017.

 Family was of special importance to Cynthia and Frank, who organized summer reunions with their children and grandchildren for many years until Frank’s health declined.
 For her 95th birthday, Cynthia’s special wish was for another reunion, so 19 family members, including two great-grandchildren, converged on a huge house on the Oregon coast for a wonderful week together.
 In the summer of 2018, Cynthia was treated to visits from her out-of-town grandchildren and great-grandchildren, then numbering four, in whom she took special delight.
 A warm, caring woman, Cynthia made close friends wherever she went, touched the lives of many people, and was a great role model to younger generations.
 She will be greatly missed by all who knew her.